Lockheed bribery scandals: Japan

-In March 1976, in protest of the scandal, actor Mitsuyasu Maeno made a suicide attack on Kodama's Tokyo home by crashing a light aircraft onto it.
+On March 23, 1976, in protest of the scandal, actor Mitsuyasu Maeno made a suicide attack on Kodama's Tokyo home by crashing a light aircraft onto it.
 Maeno died and two servants were injured.
 Kodama himself was unharmed.

 Tanaka was arrested on July 27, 1976, and was released in August on a ¥200 million ($690,000) bond.
 He was found guilty by a Tokyo court on October 12, 1983, for violations of foreign exchange control laws but not on bribery.
 He was sentenced to four years in prison, but remained free on appeal until his death in 1993.

 The Netherlands

 The Dutch Prince Bernhard and Queen Juliana returning from Italy because of developments in the Lockheed scandal.
 In the back seat Juliana with her dog Sara.
 The Netherlands, August 26, 1976.

 In December 1975, it surfaced that Prince Bernhard of the Netherlands received a $1.1 million bribe in the early 1960s from Lockheed to ensure the Lockheed F-104 would win out over the Dassault Mirage 5 for the purchase contract.
 He had served on more than 300 corporate boards or committees worldwide and had been praised in the Netherlands for his efforts to promote the economic well-being of the country.

 Prime Minister Joop den Uyl ordered an inquiry into the affair, while Prince Bernhard refused to answer reporters' questions, stating: "I am above such things".
 The results of the inquiry led to a constitutional crisis in which Queen Juliana threatened to abdicate if Bernhard was prosecuted.
 Bernhard was spared, but had to step down from several public positions and was forbidden to wear his military uniforms again.

 Prince Bernhard always denied the charges, but after his death on December 1, 2004, interviews were published showing that he admitted taking the money.
 He said: "I have accepted that the word Lockheed will be carved on my tombstone."

 Declassified correspondences between U.S. Ambassador to the Netherlands Kingdon Gould Jr. and Henry Kissinger showed that Kissinger was informed of the bribes in 1975.